-Read the passage and mark the correct answer to the questions.
+Read the following passage and mark the letter A, B, C, or D to indicate the correct answer to each of the questions from 39 to 43.

 Two-thirds of people in the world will be living in cities by 2050 and the boom will be concentrated in India, China and Nigeria, according to United Nations estimates released on Wednesday.
 The world's rural population will peak in a few years then decline by 2050, according to the report by the UN's population division.